-2. Patterns

-Expanding, Mission Possible, and Generative Participant.
+The pedagogical patterns for creative learning, presented in this paper, contains three patterns.
 These patterns are written for teachers, curriculum designers, and administrators of school, from elementary school to university.

-Every pattern is written in the same manner: pattern name, introductory sentence, illustration, context, problem, solution, consequence, cases, and references; the sentences after the illustration describe context of the pattern; a bold-typed sentence just after the word "▼ In this context" is the key point of problem; a bold-typed sentence just after the word "▼ Therefore" is the key point of the solution; and sentences after the word "▼ Consequently" describe consequences of the pattern; and paragraphs after the separator provide an example of the solution.
-All cases we introduce in this paper are the practice of Chikara Ichikawa at the Tokyo Community School, Japan [6].
+Every pattern is written in the same manner: pattern name, introductory sentence, illustration, context, problem, solution, consequence, cases, and references; the sentences after the illustration describe context of the pattern; a bold-typed sentence just after the word " $\mathbf{\nabla}$ In this context" is the key point of problem; a bold-typed sentence just after the word " $\mathbf{\nabla}$ Therefore" is the key point of the solution; and sentences after the word " $\mathbf{\nabla}$ Consequently" describe consequences of the pattern; and paragraphs after the separator provide an example of the solution.
+All cases we introduce in this paper are the practices of Chikara Ichikawa at the Tokyo Community School, Japan [8].

-Discovery-Driven Expanding

-Creative mind isn't built in a day.